Gary Tabor

-Dr. Gary Tabor is an American environmentalist with over 30 years' experience working on behalf of large scale conservation internationally as well as 12 years as a leader within the U.S. environmental philanthropic community.
+Gary Martin Tabor is an American conservationist with more than 40 years' experience working on behalf of large-scale conservation internationally as well as 12 years as a leader within the U.S. environmental philanthropic community.
 Tabor is known for his role as a catalyst in forwarding progress through large landscape conservation, pioneering the fields of Conservation Medicine and EcoHealth, and advising agencies and organizations about contemporary environmental issues.

+He is the Founder and CEO of the Center for Large Landscape Conservation, an NGO that focuses on conserving nature at large scale through ecological corridors and protected area ecological networks.
+Tabor is also a Professor of "Conservation" Practice at Cornell University in the Department of Natural Resources and the Environment.
+He serves as Chair of the IUCN World Commission on Protected Areas' Connectivity Conservation Specialist Group, which connects 1,300 scientists from 135 countries.
+Tabor has worked on behalf of large landscape conservation internationally on every continent except Antarctica.

+Tabor’s conservation achievements include the establishment of Kibale National Park in Uganda; the establishment of the World Bank’s Mgahinga-Bwindi Impenetrable Forest Mountain Gorilla Conservation Trust in Uganda; co-founding the Yellowstone to Yukon Conservation Initiative; pioneering the field of Conservation Medicine — the precursor to One Health; co-founding Patagonia Company’s Freedom to Roam wildlife corridor campaign and co-founding the Network for Landscape Conservation.
+Tabor is a recipient of the Australian American Fulbright Scholar Award in Climate Change and the Henry Luce Scholar Award.
+He is a co-founder of the Australian Environmental Grantmakers Network.

+Tabor is an Adjunct Associate Professor at the University of Queensland, Australia.
+He is a member of the Conservation Committee of the National Aquarium in Baltimore and serves on the US board of Bush Heritage Australia, a land trust that manages roughly 2% of all lands in Australia.

 Education

 Trained as a wildlife veterinarian and ecologist, Tabor graduated in 1981 with a B.Sc. in Ecology from Cornell University.
 He then went on to receive his V.M.D. in Wildlife Veterinary Medicine from the University of Pennsylvania in 1987.
 Tabor also received an M.E.S. in Conservation Biology from Yale University in 1992.

 Career

-Tabor is the founder and Executive Director of the Center for Large Landscape Conservation, which was established in 2007.
+Tabor is the founder and CEO of the Center for Large Landscape Conservation, which was established in 2007.
+He is the former Director of the North America Program for the Wildlife Conservation Society.